 In the late 19th and early 20th centuries, a wave of Italian families moved to Belmont from Lower Manhattan (encouraged in part by the development of an elevated train line that ran between the boroughs).
 These immigrants set up shops and pushcarts along Arthur Avenue, selling Italian goods and creating a tight-knit, European-style community.
 By 1940, Mayor Fiorella LaGuardia designated the indoor Arthur Avenue Retail Market as an official spot for the vendors to peddle their wares.
 Although recent decades have seen immigrants from Albania, Mexico and elsewhere, along with residents from Puerto Rico, settle in the area, the neighborhood's Italian influence still holds strong, as long-established vendors pass store ownership down from generation to generation.

 Locals attest that Arthur Avenue's specialty stores—traditional businesses that stock high-quality, low-cost Italian delicacies—are the heart of the neighborhood.
-Teitel Brothers, at the northeast corner of 186th Street and Arthur Avenue, recently celebrated its 100th anniversary and has been run by four generations of the same family.
+Teitel Brothers, at the northeast corner of 186th Street and Arthur Avenue, celebrated its 100th anniversary in 2015 and has been run by four generations of the same family.
 The grocery is a premier destination for hungry shoppers and also serves as a supplier to many local restaurants.
 For hand-pulled mozzarella, burrata or bocconcini, head to—where else?—Casa Della Mozzarella, a popular spot for all things cheese.
 Residents will guide those looking to carbo-load toward Madonia Brothers Bakery, known for its cannoli and seeded Italian bread, or to Borgatti's Ravioli & Egg Noodles, a mainstay for pasta.
 Meat lovers should check out Biancardi's, a butcher shop that has been in business since the 1930s; seafood fans should aim for Cosenza's Fish Market, purveyor of fresh fish and $1.50 oysters on the half shell that you can slurp on the spot.

 The nerve center of the neighborhood is the Arthur Avenue Retail Market, open since 1940.
 The enclosed hall features fresh fruit and veggie vendors lining its aisles, along with shops like Café Al Mercato, Peter's Meat Marketand La Casa Grande Cigars.
 Under one roof, visitors can enjoy coffee and pastries for breakfast, eat a fresh deli sandwich for lunch and buy groceries for dinner that night.